spacetelescope/nirspec_pipe_testing_tool/README.md

 python ../calwebb_spec2_pytests/auxiliary_code/change_filter_opaque2science.py file.fits
 ```

-If all went well and you have a gain_scale.fits file, you now are able to run the MESA
+If all went well and you have a ```gain_scale_DETECTOR.fits``` file, you now are able to
-calwebb detector 1 testing tool.
+run the MESA calwebb detector 1 testing tool.
 Steps to obtain the MESA testing tool:

 a.
 At the same level as the top directory of the PTT (i.e. the ```nirspec_pipe_testing_tool```
 directory), create a new directory called ```MESA_cal_detector1```.